kchu25/biology/blog/cas13d/cas13d_screen.md

 4. **The mechanism they propose**:
    > "Together, our results and model suggest that Cas13d initially recognizes the target RNA in the solvent-exposed distal spacer region, followed by RNA duplex formation towards the target RNA in the proximal region"

-<sub>**📝 What does "solvent-exposed" mean?** In structural biology, "solvent-exposed" means that part of the molecule is sticking out into the surrounding water (the "solvent") rather than being buried inside the protein or hidden in a pocket.
+> **📝 What does "solvent-exposed" mean?** In structural biology, "solvent-exposed" means that part of the molecule is sticking out into the surrounding water (the "solvent") rather than being buried inside the protein or hidden in a pocket.
 Think of it like having your hand sticking out of a coat sleeve - it's accessible and can easily touch other things.
 In Cas13d, the distal region of the crRNA (positions 14-20) is sticking out of the protein surface, making it available to "search" for and bind to complementary target RNA sequences floating nearby.
-The proximal region, in contrast, is more buried within the protein structure.</sub>
+The proximal region, in contrast, is more buried within the protein structure.

 So the binding mechanism is like a zipper that starts at the 3' end (distal) and zips toward the 5' end (proximal)!